espressomd/espresso/doc/sphinx/appendix.rst

-    In the implementation of the algorithm we assume that particles with masses :math:`m_i` and charges :math:`q_i` live in the continuum (off–lattice approach).
+    In the implementation of the algorithm we assume that particles with masses :math:`m_i` and charges :math:`q_i` live in the continuum (off-lattice approach).
 The charges are interpolated on the lattice with grid spacing :math:`a` using a linear interpolation scheme.

     .. _Initialization of the algorithm: